01 of 09

 In this collection, a set of eight designs—patterns 9 through 16—is provided.
 You will find a full-size pattern for each design, as well as a diagram showing you how to work the sashiko stitch.Continue to 2 of 9 below.

 Sashiko Pattern 9

-Sashiko patterns are worked in continuous lines and knots are not used.
-Thread tails are typically not seen on either side of a traditionally-worked design.
+Sashiko patterns are worked in continuous lines without knots.
+Thread tails are typically not seen on either side of a traditionally worked design.
 Instead, the tails produced by starting and ending a length of thread are hidden between the two layers of fabric.
 For designs that are not to be seen on both sides, a temporary away knot can be used, and thread tails threaded through the back side of the stitching.

-The design shown here can be worked horizontally as shown, or turned and worked vertically.Continue to 3 of 9 below.
+The design shown here can be worked horizontally or turned and worked vertically.Continue to 3 of 9 below.

 03 of 09

 This pattern features several different sizes of diamonds nested together and placed horizontally.
 The design mimics water or fish scales.Continue to 4 of 9 below.

 04 of 09

 Stars—resembling a Magen David—are worked in repeating rows in this pattern.Continue to 5 of 9 below.

 This sashiko design features interlocking blocks.Continue to 6 of 9 below.